-Adflow is built around three things: assets, documents, and ads.
+Adflow is built around five things: concepts, assets, ads, dimensions and docs.

 Assets are your raw materials.
 Videos, images, music, anything that goes into making an ad.
 They live in the asset library and can be tagged, versioned, and organised into boards.